malinadesai/UCD-Search/README.md

 git clone https://github.com/malinadesai/UCD-Search
 ```

 To make full use of the data provided in this code, an Astro Data Lab login is required.
 Follow the instructions to create an account at: https://datalab.noirlab.edu/account/login.html.
+If you wish to access data from the deep sky surveys, you must run these notebooks in Astro Data Lab's jupyter server.
+For convenience, the training, testing, and validation data are located in the `data` folder and can be used and accessed without an account.

 The required package dependencies are located in the `requirements.txt` file and can be installed through the `setup.py` script by running the following: